WUTCM-Lab/CABANet/README.md

 # CABANet
-CABANet: A Combining Context Attention and Boundary Awareness Network for Sea-Land Segmentation
+PyTorch implementation of "[CABANet: A Combining Context Attention and Boundary Awareness Network for Sea-Land Segmentation]"